barisgul/Selenium-Automation-With-Cucumber-and-Maven/README.md

 ## 2.1 Framework
 Here are a framework that i developed for automation tests using maven and junit with cucumber
-## Consider the following user story for automated test examples:
+## I tried to consider the following user story for automated test examples:
 ### Feature1:  Valid Login
 #### • As a Test Automation Developer
 #### • I want to login to application and